bodo-run/bodo/README.md

 # `bodo`

 > [!WARNING]
-> This project is currently in development and is not ready for production use.
+> This project is currently in the [design](./design.md] phase and is not ready for any sort of use.
 It's open source just so I can use free CI!

 A task runner with intuitive organization and powerful features.